 As the name suggests, these assets do not have any physical existence.
 Such assets are patents, goodwill, copyrights, and similar items.

 Assets that don’t fit anywhere else come under this category.
-For example, special long-term receivable.
+For example, special long-term receivables.

 The liability section is classified into: